fvsch/kirby-staticbuilder/doc/install.md

 Installation
 ------------

+Important: after installing the plugin, you will need to enable it (ideally, for local development only)!

 There are 3 different ways to install this plugin: the classic way (downloading a zip), with Kirby CLI, or with Composer.
 If you’re not sure what method to use, pick the classic install.

 ### Classic install